 Swedish citizens living abroad

 Your citizenship status can't be electronically confirmed as you don't have an officially registered residence in Sweden with the Swedish Tax Authority.

-In order to document your Swedish citizenship, please upload a scan of your passport here at Universityadmissions.se.
+To document your Swedish citizenship, please upload a scan of your passport here at Universityadmissions.se.
 For the passport to be considered valid, your scan must reach us no late than 3 months after the expiration date has passed.
 (For example, if the expiration date is 5 May, your copy must reach us by 5 August.)

 Swedish permanent residency or temporary residency not for studies